Login to Complete an Application or to Access Judging Panel.

 – Framework for Design Excellence

-In response to AIA’s commitment to climate action, AIA Baltimore, AIA Chesapeake Bay, AIA Potomac Valley, and AIA Maryland are each introducing new sustainability questions to Design Awards Submissions.
-Following the lead of AIA National, the Maryland Chapters of AIA will phase in measures from the AIA COTE Top 10 Toolkit, now the Framework for Design Excellence.
-Following the lead of AIA National, all of the Maryland Chapters will include all 10 measures from the AIA Framework for Design Excellence: Designing for Integration, Designing for Equitable Communities, Designing for Ecosystems, Designing for Water, Designing for Economy, Designing for Energy, Designing for Well-Being, Designing for Resources, Design for Change and Design for Discovery.
+The AIA Maryland Chapters utilize AIA’s Framework for Design Excellence as part of the entry and judging process for their Design Award Programs.
+In the submission portal, we provide prompts for all ten measures from the AIA Framework for Design Excellence: this includes Designing for Integration, Designing for Equitable Communities, Designing for Ecosystems, Designing for Water, Designing for Economy, Designing for Energy, Designing for Well-Being, Designing for Resources, Design for Change and Design for Discovery.

 When you submit a project, you will be given open-ended prompts to describe in a few sentences how your design achieves outcomes for each of the above measures.
 Projects are not required to address every measure; you should only address those measures that are relevant to your project.
 We do not use the Framework for Design as our sole criterion for evaluating projects.
 The goal is to promote the sustainable design work of our members and to support AIA’s Resolution for Urgent and Sustained Climate Action

 – Expanded Promotion of Design Award Projects to Clients and the Public

-To create added value to our design awards programs, The AIA Chapters in Maryland are collaborating on a new digital platform to more widely promote 2022 awarded projects.
+To create added value to our design awards programs, The AIA Chapters in Maryland are collaborating on a new digital platform to promote more widely the 2023 awarded projects.
 This will include a more visually compelling awards gallery and additional marketing to public and client-facing publications.

 - Friday, August 11, 2023: Submission Forms, Material Uploads and Entry Fees are due by 11:59:59 pm ET.
 Entry fee payments may be made by credit card in the awards submission portal when the project is ready for final submission.